antaga04/backendGamesHub/README.md

 # Games Hub Backend

-Here you can take a look at the endpoints availables
+Here you can take a look at the endpoints available